lfritz/notes/quotes.md

 ## Jane Jacobs: The Death and Life of Great American Cities (1961)

-Chapter 1, page 12, talking about the state of city planning:
+Chapter 1, page 12, talking about city planners:

 > And to put it bluntly, they are all in the same stage of elaborately learned
 > superstition as medical science was early in the last century, when